openfoodfacts/robotoff/doc/references/ingredients-spellcheck.md

 Mistral-7B-Base was [fine-tuned](#training-pipeline) on lists of ingredients extracted from the Open Food Facts database.
 This [dataset](https://huggingface.co/datasets/openfoodfacts/spellcheck-dataset) was synthetically generated using closed-source LLMs (GPT-3.5-Turbo) and manually reviewed with Argilla, an open-source annotation tool.

-The current model (v1) beats all other closed-source LLMs in term of Precison and Recall on our [benchmark](https://huggingface.co/datasets/openfoodfacts/spellcheck-benchmark).
-A custom [evaluation algorithm](#evaluation-algorithm) as created to correctly estimate the Spellcheck performances.
+The current model (v1) shows the best performances over the closed-source LLMs on our [benchmark](https://huggingface.co/datasets/openfoodfacts/spellcheck-benchmark).
+A custom [evaluation algorithm](#evaluation-algorithm) was created to correctly estimate the Spellcheck performances.

 | Model | Correction Precision | Correction Recall | Correction F1